grafana/mimir/docs/configuration/config-file-reference.md

   # CLI flag: -ingester.instance-limits.max-inflight-push-requests
   [max_inflight_push_requests: <int> | default = 30000]

-# Comma-separated list of metric names, for which
+# Comma-separated list of metric names, for which the
-# -ingester.max-series-per-metric and -ingester.max-global-series-per-metric
-# limits will be ignored.
-Does not affect max-series-per-user or
+# -ingester.max-global-series-per-metric limit will be ignored.
+Does not affect
-# max-global-series-per-metric limits.
+# the -ingester.max-global-series-per-user limit.
 # CLI flag: -ingester.ignore-series-limit-for-metric-names
 [ignore_series_limit_for_metric_names: <string> | default = ""]
 ```